 Iris Luo tells stories through photography, illustration, and writing, and is trained in theater producing and arts administration.
 She joins the program from Shanghai, China.
 Iris’s research interests center on environmental justice as well as South-South and South-North migration, with a particular emphasis on education and health care rights.
 Her dream is to write fairytales for adults.

 Carol Montealegre is an artist working in performance, installation, and video.
 She joins the program from Bogota, Colombia.
 Carol’s research interests include experimental film and performance art as mediums for human emancipation.
 She is the Artistic Director at Liminal Art Collective.

 Garrett Sager (he/they; a.k.a.
 Melissabeth/Sophie Dishwater/HOT CHICKN) is an artist, director, and producer interested in queer nostalgia, healing, and the creation of new genders via performance.
 He joins the program from the greater Boston area by way of the Hudson Valley.
 Garrett is currently the Producing Director of performance collective Queer & Now.

 Hattie Wilder Karlstrom is a researcher and an activist.
 She joins the program from Amherst, Massachusetts by way of Annandale-on-Hudson.
 Hattie’s research interests center on borders and the people they affect.
 Hattie was a 2020 participant in the Border Pedagogy Working Group and the recipient of a Watson Fellowship.

-Paul Zalevskii is a researcher and an activist.
+Pavel Zalevskii is a researcher and an activist.
 He joins the program from the Kyrgyz Republic.
-Paul’s research interests center on queer politics and their histories in Central Asia.
+Pavel’s research interests center on queer politics and their histories in Central Asia.